Financial help when you have a lung condition

 Can I get help with prescription costs?

-Depending on your circumstances, you could get free prescriptions or help with prescription costs.
+In England, you may get free prescriptions or help with prescription costs depending on your circumstances.
 You can check if you can get help with prescription costs on the NHS website.
 It should only take a few minutes.

 Save money with prepayment certificates (PPC)